 16. What groundbreaking video game was released by Atari in 1972?

-17. Who was the U.S. President during the majority of the 1970s?
+17. Who was the U.S. President for most of the first half of the 1970s?

 18. In 1971, which theme park opened in Florida, USA?